HSE approved ways to protect yourself and others against the Coronavirus

 Coronavirus

-As 33 confirmed cases of the Coronavirus are confirmed in Ireland, it is important to protect yourself and others against Covid-19.
+As the number of confirmed cases of Coronavirus rises in Ireland, it is important to protect yourself and others against Covid-19.

-Also read: St. Patrick's Day parades cancelled across Ireland due to Coronavirus fears

 The Coronavirus is spread through the sharing of respiratory droplets such as sneezing or coughing.
 This can occur either directly or indirectly, through contact with an infected person into another persons nose, eyes or mouth.
 Or, through indirect contact with a surface, object or hands.